 - More importantly, should they care about it?

-In order to produce a top-notch, high-quality, creative video, you need to answer a few questions.
-What do you need to know before you begin film production?
+In order to produce a top-notch, high-quality video, you need to answer a few questions.
+Here’s what you need to know before you begin the film production process:

 - Understand who you’re trying to reach – Know exactly who your audience is and where they’re hanging out.
 Are they active on social media?
 If so, what platforms are they on?
 Which type of video content resonates with them?